davik20/ArtFallon/README.md

-# Smart contracts for Fantom Artfallon Marketplace
+# Smart contracts for Artfallon Marketplace